 While I lived on the streets we would move as a team with Logel, Bosco, Mark, Friday, and all of them.
 This is how we would protect ourselves.
 We were a group of ten and we never left each other.
 We ate leftovers and collected charcoal together.
 Honestly, what I can say is that all was never going well for me.

 I would like to extend my sincere thanks to Heidi because she changed my life a lot and she is the reason that I am who I am today.
 I became a son to her and being her first born, she provides me with all I need and will ever require.
-I feel am also treated like a child in a family.
-I also have a dream through her provision to become a future pilot and so that is my dream I am working towards.
 I also enjoy the time together with others whom I consider to be my brothers and sisters in the Peace for Paul Foundation.
+Now that I am a young man, during school holidays, I have been able to travel to Northern Uganda to spend time with my older brothers and my birth mother.
+I try to help them as much as I can and am currently building a small house to live in during school holidays.
+PFP provides me with all that I need and I share what I have to help raise my family up.
+I enjoy learning about and being a part of my culture and my family.

 Date of Birth: August 12, 1999